Secrets to The Scholarship Search

 Use Big words!
 If you really want to find some littleknown scholarships, use words that most people don’t think about when searching on the Web.
 Being more detailed and using specific words can pull up scholarship information that isn’t readily found.
 Try adding these words in with your search: Endowment, Foundation, Honorarium, Trust, Fellowship, and Donors.

-Ace the SAT!
+Ace the SAT/ACT/CLT!
 One of the best ways for students to get scholarships is through receiving a high test score on college

 entrance exams.
 Students who receive high test scores can generally expect anywhere from a couple thousand dollars